-Haiti have overcome turmoil to reach the promised land
+Haiti has overcome turmoil to reach the promised land

 Haiti is one of the poorest countries in the world, its capital city is run largely by gangs and the federation has been through a sexual abuse scandal, yet their women have reached a World Cup.